ray-project/ray/doc/source/rllib-models.rst

 Custom Action Distributions
 ---------------------------

 Similar to custom models and preprocessors, you can also specify a custom action distribution class as follows.
 The action dist class is passed a reference to the ``model``, which you can use to access ``model.model_config`` or other attributes of the model.
 This is commonly used to implement `autoregressive action outputs <#autoregressive-action-distributions>`__.
+Not all algorithms support custom action distributions; see the `feature compatibility matrix <rllib-env.html#feature-compatibility-matrix>`__.

 .. code-block:: python